mui/material-ui/docs/data/joy/components/table/table.md

 The prop also supports complex argument of [`:nth-child()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-child#syntax) CSS selector.

-For example, you can use `3n` as a value to create stripes on row three, six, nine, and so on:
+For example, you can use `3n` as a value to create stripes on row number three, six, nine, and so on:

 ```js
 <Table stripe="3n">